 Why Online Friendship Works (When It's Done Right)

 Online friendship has a few advantages that in-person connection doesn't.
-You can find people who share your specific values and interests — not just whoever happens to live near you.
-You can communicate asynchronously, which removes the pressure of real-time performance.
+You can find people who share your specific values and interests, not just whoever happens to live near you.
+Online communication also removes some of the pressure of real-time performance: you can take time to think about what you want to say.
 And you can be more honest, because the distance creates a kind of safety.

 The problem is that most platforms aren't designed for friendship.
 They're designed for engagement — likes, followers, reach.
 Those incentives actively work against depth.
 The key is choosing environments that are structured for genuine connection.